Meal Plan FAQs

 What are Meal Exchanges?

 Select on-campus retail dining locations offer Meal Exchange.
-A Meal Exchange (ME) is a set combo that can be used at any on-campus retail dining locations.
+A Meal Exchange is a set combo that can be used at any on-campus retail dining locations.
 You can typically get an entrée, side, and drink.
 Each location has different offerings for your Meal Exchange meal.
 So variety abounds!

 What are Dining Dollars?